 Hopper shows the woman as attentive and affected by the elements and man, while the man is beyond engagement or feeling the expected impact of present factors.
-Subconsciously Hopper transmits the message that the man is unavailable to the woman and nature despite proximity and attention.
-Hopper has left so few clues to the story that one can feel the clues he does leave are very intentional.
+Hopper transmits the message that the man is unavailable to the woman and nature despite proximity and attention.
+Are you sure this is a subconscious act on Hopper’s part, or do you think it was deliberate?
+Hopper has {left so few clues} to the story that one can feel the clues he does leave are very intentional.
+Did he really leave no clues?
+You say in the first paragraph that Hopper left “nothing to chance” in the work, so you seem to be contradicting yourself here.
+Your job in the essay is to find those clues and help your reader put all them together in a way that supports your main argument.
+Your descriptions are very eloquent but I am looking for that next deeper step – 13 out of 15.